 Post-Traumatic Stress Disorder and Substance Abuse

-People who have untreated mental disorders are more likely to acquire a substance abuse disorder.
-This is called a co-occurring condition, and you might require addiction treatment in addition to therapy and medication to treat the underlying post-traumatic stress disorder.
-According to theU.S.
-Department of Veterans Affairs, three out of four people who’ve experienced trauma in their past turn to drinking.
+According to the U.S. Department of Veterans Affairs, three out of four people who’ve experienced trauma in their past turn to drinking.
 If your PTSD diagnosis is due to a single or repeated act of violence, you’re more likely to have an alcohol or drug addiction.

 Those who are seeking addiction treatment because they’re experiencing PTSD may need help addressing the traumatic event and addiction separately, as PTSD and addiction are often connected.
-A treatment program may help you develop strategies to overcome drug and alcohol abuse while working with a mental health professional to treat your anxiety disorder.
+A dual diagnosis addiction treatment program may help you develop strategies to overcome drug and alcohol abuse while working with a mental health professional to treat your anxiety disorder.

 Recovering From Drug Abuse